coin-or/Cbc/README.md

 For more information on supported platforms, links to dependent projects, current version, and more, click [here](https://www.coin-or.org/projects/)

-Cbc is developed by John Forrest, now retired from IBM Research.
+Cbc is developed by John Forrest, now retired from IBM Research, and others.
-The project is currently managed by John Forrest, [Ted Ralphs](http://coral.ie.lehigh.edu/~ted/), Haroldo Gambini Santos, and the rest of the Cbc team (Dan Fylstra (Frontline), Lou Hafer (SFU), Bill Hart (Sandia), Bjarni Kristjannson (Maximal), Cindy Phillips (Sandia), Matthew Saltzman (Clemson), Edwin Straver (Frontline), Jean-Paul Watson (Sandia)).
+The project is currently managed by John Forrest, [Ted Ralphs](http://coral.ie.lehigh.edu/~ted/), [Stefan Vigerske](https://github.com/svigerske), [Haroldo Gambini Santos](https://github.com/h-g-s), and the rest of the Cbc team.

 Cbc is written in C++ and is released as open source code under the [Eclipse Public License (EPL)](http://www.opensource.org/licenses/eclipse-1.0) and is freely redistributable.
 All source code and documentation is Copyright IBM and others.
 This README may be redistributed freely.

-Cbc is available from the [COIN-OR initiative](http://www.coin-or.org/).
+Cbc is distreibuted by the [COIN-OR initiative](http://www.coin-or.org/).
 The Cbc website is https://github.com/coin-or/Cbc.

 ## CITE